-Being on time for school and for all classes is a foundation value at QSIA.
+Being on time for school and for all classes is a foundation value at QSI Astana.
 We demonstrate our respect for each other by showing up at agreed times for our peers and teachers.
 Parents and students should plan their morning schedules to allow ample time to arrive at school on time.
+Repeat tardies will result with a meeting with a member of the administration team and possible "N" for Responsibility.